center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 Robustness
 ----------
-**Robustness is the effort needed by an adversary to evade an analytic**
+**Robustness measures the effort needed by an adversary to evade an analytic**

 Robustness is crucial for the effectiveness of an analytic, and is the focus of the Summiting the Pyramid project.

 The evadability of an analytic directly affects the robustness of an analytic.
 For example, an analytic might look for a specific hash value, something that is easy for an adversary to evade.
 It is cheap for the adversary to evade, making the robustness low.
 However, an analytic might be looking for the execution of a specific system call, making the evadability of an adversary’s technique increasingly difficult.
-Since it would cost the adversary more to evade the detection, the robustness of that specific analytic is high.
+Since it would cost the adversary more to evade the observable, the robustness of that specific analytic is high.

 We are not decreasing the attack’s evasiveness through robustness, nor is robustness about scoring the tradecraft of the adversary.
 Evasiveness and evadability are two different concepts.
 Rather, we are scoring the robustness of an analytic in conjunction with the effort to evade the specific detection.